-1. Mount the road tire on the axle.

-2. Install the remaining lug nuts with the cone shaped end of the nut toward the wheel.
+- 1. Mount the road tire on the axle. - 2.
+Install the remaining lug nuts with the cone shaped end of the nut toward the wheel.
 Lightly tighten the lug nuts.

-To avoid the risk of forcing the vehicle off the jack, do not tighten the wheel nuts fully until the vehicle has been lowered.
+To avoid the risk of forcing the vehicle off the jack, do not tighten the lug nuts fully until the vehicle has been lowered.
 Failure to follow this warning may result in personal injury.

-3. Lower the vehicle to the ground by turning the jack handle counterclockwise.

-4. Finish tightening the lug nuts.
+- 3. Lower the vehicle to the ground by turning the jack handle counterclockwise. - 4.
+Finish tightening the lug nuts.
 Push down on the wrench while at the end of the handle for increased leverage.
 Tighten the lug nuts in a star pattern until each nut has been tightened twice.
-The correct tightness of each lug nut is 110 ft/lbs ($150 \text{ N} \cdot \text{m}$).
+The correct tightness of each lug nut is 110 ft-lbs (150 N·m).
 If in doubt about the correct tightness, have them checked with a torque wrench by your authorized dealer or service station.